Ecosystems

 In addition, those animals of the Andean region that most represent it are:

 • Culpeo (Lycalopex culpaeus): among the largest canids in the South American territory is the culpeo, also known as the Andean zorro or Andean wolf.
 It has reddish fur on its legs and head, its neck and belly are white, and its back is gray with black stripes.
+The culpeo is an important predator, helping to maintain balanced ecosystems by controlling prey populations.

 There are various ecosystems which can be found within the Andean region of South America.
 Learn more with our article on the different types of natural regions and their characteristics.
+These ecosystems are vital for biodiversity conservation and scientific research.

 Andean Plants and Animals - Flora and Fauna - Fauna of the Andean region